 Safeguarding adults during the COVID-19 crisis

 These groups may be targeted because of a number of factors.
 Generally speaking they may need assistance with some tasks, be less up to speed with technology, more welcoming of new contacts, more trusting and – for many older people – wealthier.
 There is evidence that social isolation increases the likelihood of abuse.
-Many older and disabled people spend long periods at home alone, and now as the whole nation is being asked to stay at home the same groups are more likely to be alone rather than in a family group.
+Many older and disabled people spend long periods at home alone under normal circumstances.
+People who are more vulnerable to COVID-19 are once again shielding and have been advised to avoid going out.

 At a time of international crisis, those who seek to exploit these vulnerabilities are quick to act.
 We will all have been warned of new scams offering help and advice on COVID-19 or with financial assistance.
 Many of us will have concerns for family members who may fall prey to fraudsters.

 This is a time when we must all be extra vigilant and try to pick up any early signs that something isn’t right.

 Safeguarding duties and responsibilities apply to adults who:

 - have care and support needs